Click on a question to view the answer.

 Salmonella bacteria are widespread in nature and live and grow in the intestinal tracts of humans and animals.
 Fully cooked foods, including poultry, do not normally contain Salmonella.
 The disease caused by salmonella (salmonellosis) may occur if foods contaminated by the bacteria are not properly cooked or are mishandled after cooking.
 Salmonella are found in both cooked and uncooked foods, especially protein foods such as meat, milk, poultry and eggs.

 Salmonella is heat sensitive and can be destroyed by cooking food to temperatures above 165ºF.
 Cross-contamination of foods should be avoided.
 Uncooked poultry should be kept separate from produce, cooked foods and ready-to-eat foods.
 Hands, cutting boards, counters, knives and other utensils should be washed thoroughly after handling uncooked foods.
 Hands should be washed before handling any food and between handling different food items.

 I only eat meat from poultry that has been humanely raised.
 How can I be assured your turkeys are Humanely Raised?

 Our turkeys are raised humanely in a reduced stress environment.
 Our practices meet or exceed the industry standard as outlined by the National Turkey Federation.
 Our programs are audited by outside entities who are recognized as some of the top authorities in animal welfare.
 Our internal programs are robust and make sure that our animals are treated with the utmost respect and live a natural life.
 We thank you for choosing Plainville Farms to be a part of your family’s diet.

 Where can I buy Plainville Farms Thanksgiving Turkeys?

-You’ll find Plainville Farms Thanksgiving turkeys at the fine retailers listed below, or call us at 800-724-0206 for a store near you.
+You’ll find Plainville Farms Thanksgiving turkeys at the fine retailers listed below.
+Click their links to go to their home pages to and find locations or call us at 800-724-0206 for a store near you.